Around the World Cooking Challenge – Burundi

 Burundi In Crisis

 Sadly, Burundi is in the middle of the political and human rights crisis.
 The primary ethnic groups in Burundi are the Tutsi, who are the overwhelming majority, and the Hutu, a significant minority.
 After decades of military dictatorships, Burundi finally democratically elected president, a Hutu, in 1993.
 However, he was assassinated in October 1993 after only 100 days in office.
 This started a civil war between the Hutu and Tutsi factions, lasting from 1993 to 2005.
 Children were widely used by both sides in the war.

-Burundi’s human rights violations include summary execution, enforced disappearance, arbitrary arrest, sexual violence and torture among others.
+Burundi’s human rights violations include summary execution, enforced disappearance, arbitrary arrest, sexual violence, and torture among others.
 These issues are not being actively tackled, though.
 Instead, in 2017, Burundi became the first nation ever to leave the International Criminal Court.
 Press freedom is highly restricted – Burundi’s media is censored and run by the government.
-When looking at gender equality, women are vastly underrepresented at all levels of decision making in government.
-Furthermore, same-sex sexual activity by both men and women is punished with a penalty up to two years in prison and a fine.
+When looking at gender equality, women are vastly underrepresented at all levels of decision-making in government.
+Furthermore, same-sex sexual activity by both men and women is punished with a penalty of up to two years in prison and a fine.

 The Cuisine of Burundi

 Burundi cuisine is very representative of the African culinary culture in general.
 It includes beans, exotic fruits (mainly bananas), sweet potatoes, cabbage, corn, and cassava.
 Most of the food is boiled, stewed, or roasted over a wood fire.
 Meat (mainly chicken and goat) is rarely consumed in Burundi.
 Also, cows are viewed as sacred, and boiling or heating cow milk is taboo.
 When moving closer to the shores of Lake Tanganyika, fish is more popular (among those who can afford it) and is prepared in similar ways to meat.